-The goodwill allocated to the Energy sector, which coincides with the scope of consolidation of the Sorgenia Group, amounts to € 253 million.
+The goodwill arising on consolidation of Sorgenia Holding, allocated to the Energy sector, which coincides with the scope of consolidation of the Sorgenia Group, amounts to \leq 253 million.

-For the CIR Group, the Energy sector represents a single CGU and the impairment test on goodwill allocated to this CGU was based on its value in use and therefore on the cash flows that are expected to be generated by the sub-holding company Sorgenia.
-In this regard, and for the sole purpose of determining the operating cash flows that will be generated by the Sorgenia Group, in line with the approach taken by management of the sub-holding company, the cash flows generated by the Renewables, Energy Supply and Exploration & Production (E & P)
+For the COFIDE Group, the Energy sector represents a single CGU and the impairment test on goodwill allocated to this CGU was based on its value in use and therefore on the cash flows that are expected to be generated by the sub-holding company Sorgenia.

+In this regard, and for the sole purpose of determining the operating cash flows that will be generated by the Sorgenia Group, in line with the approach taken by management of the subholding company, the cash flows generated by the Renewables, Energy Supply and Exploration & Production (E&P).